Beercow/ProcDOT-Plugins/PCAP_tools/README.md

 ![Hashed Files](https://cloud.githubusercontent.com/assets/10360919/12631022/e05d782e-c514-11e5-9092-dda6f2d10e03.PNG)

 ####Follow TCP Stream####
 Follow TCP Stream is controled by pcap_tools_stream.pdp.
-Wiht this config file loaded in ProcDOT plugins folder, there should now be an entry in the right click menu when you are on a server node.
+With this config file loaded in ProcDOT plugins folder, there should now be an entry in the right click menu when you are on a server node.
 ![Server Node Right Click Menu](https://cloud.githubusercontent.com/assets/10360919/12631020/e055c520-c514-11e5-9f1f-c8a7933f6453.png)

 The plugin will allow you to view complete flows nativly in ProcDOT.
 They will look simular to viewing them in Wireshark.